 A potager or kitchen garden is essentially just a backyard, family, garden.
 However they typically include a mixture of vegetables, herbs, and ornamental plants.
-While tidy rows may be the most practical for a market gardener you don’t necessarily have to go that route for a kitchen garden.
+While tidy rows may be the most practical for a market gardener you don’t necessarily have to go that route for a kitchen garden, adding a filter water in your kitchen garden, follow myhomewaterfilter.com.
 Picture cabbages, chard, and thyme tucked in between rose daffodils and roses.
 They’re the ultimate blend of practicality and beauty.

 Benefits of a Potager

 - Including a blend of different plants helps make potagers pest and disease resistant.

 - They’re gorgeous!
 Potager gardens aim to nourish both body and soul.

 - You can make the most of a small space.
 They don’t need a specific size or layout, just work with what you’ve got.